saikumarsuvanam/VideoAnalytics/README.md

 # VideoAnalytics

-## Project 1 - Object detection and Salt and Pepper Noise removal using median filter.(Implemented Median Filter)
+### Project 1 - Object detection and Salt and Pepper Noise removal by implementing median filter.

 ## Tools: